La Casa de Bernarda Alba

 Performance history in South Africa

-1951: Staged in June for the University of Cape Town Drama Department in the Little Theatre, directed by Leonard Schach, featuring Edna Jacobson, Lydia Lindeque (as guest artist from the National Theatre), June Range, Irma Kushlick, Dorothy Nettleford, Edna Jacobson, Margaret Baxter, Connie Dix-Hart and Hazel Casson.
+1951: The English translation staged in June for the University of Cape Town Drama Department in the Little Theatre, directed by Leonard Schach, featuring Edna Jacobson, Lydia Lindeque (as guest artist from the National Theatre), June Range, Irma Kushlick, Dorothy Nettleford, Edna Jacobson, Margaret Baxter, Connie Dix-Hart and Hazel Casson.
 Decor by Cecil Pym.

-1952: Staged in September by the Johannesburg REPS, directed by Leonard Schach, with a cast including Muriel Alexander, Molly Seftel and Mary Mitchell.
+1952: The English translation staged in September by the Johannesburg REPS, directed by Leonard Schach, with a cast including Muriel Alexander, Molly Seftel and Mary Mitchell.

-1962: Presented by University Theatre Stellenbosch, produced by Jo Gevers who also designed the decor.
+1962: The English translation staged by University Theatre Stellenbosch, directed by Jo Gevers who also designed the decor.
 The cast were Gertie Smith-Visser (Bernarda), Carmen Haddad, Annatjie Vorster, Louise Saayman, Ilse Geyer, Antoinette Terblanche, Leslie Young, Lena Eksteen, Estelle Knobel, Christine Basson and others.
 Lighting by Emile Aucamp, costumes designed by Marie Pentz.

-1968: Presented by the University of Cape Town’s Speech and Drama Department at the Little Theatre in December, directed by Rosalie van der Gucht.
+1968: The English translation stagedresented by the University of Cape Town’s Speech and Drama Department at the Little Theatre in December, directed by Rosalie van der Gucht.

 1973: Krige's Afrikaans translation, Die Huis van Bernarda Alba was staged by the University of Pretoria Drama Department in September, directed by Fred Steyn, featuring Tersie Pauw (Bernarda), Marianne Bornman (Maria Josefa), Santa Venter (Angustias), Antonia Ockerse (Magdalena), Elize Lizamore (Amelia), Celeste de Wet (Martirio), Hildegard Fobian (Adela), Amanda van Zyl (Poncia), Lettie Fick & Phyllis Dannhauser (Bediende), Hermien du Plessis & Anne-Marie Venter (Prudencia), Liana Bornman (Bedelares) and Leelette Holloway (Dogtertjie).